Niki-600/kdesu-rust-workaround/README.md

 This script is not intended to be a permanent fix to this issue and cannot accept more than 9 Arguments (sudo + 8)

-Also i am currently unsure about the security implications this has
+Also i am currently unsure about the security implications this might have

 --------------------------------------------------------------------------
 Where does this Issue come from?